 Ben Affleck’s ‘daughter’ declares himself a non-binary person, just like Emme Muñiz

 The people who belong to non-binary gender are those that do not fall into the category of man or woman, because their self perception and expression go beyond this social division.
-Reflections about his existence have gained strength thanks to his activism within the community LGBTIQA+.
+The reflections about his existence have gained strength thanks to his activism within the community LGBTIQA+.

 A few days ago, during the benefit gala of the Dodgers Foundation, singer Jennifer Lopez he took his daughter on stage Emma Muniz, whom he introduced with neutral pronouns, thus confirming that he belonged to this sector of the population, the news soon became trend.